Skip to main content

 • MJPEG – Uncompressed, low-latency, high-bandwidth usage

-Use H.264 for compatibility, H.265 for advanced workflows, and MJPEG only when minimal latency is absolutely necessary and bandwidth is not a constraint.
+Use H.264 for compatibility, H.265 for advanced workflows, and MJPEG only when minimal latency is absolutely necessary.

 FAQs